Anurag1111111/Anurag1111111/README.md

 - 👋 Hi, I’m @Anurag1111111
-- 👀 I’m interested in ...Python
+- 👀 I’m interested in ...Full Stack Development, Python
-- 🌱 I’m currently learning ...backtrading
+- 🌱 I’m currently learning ...Full Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...